-Writing and Compiling a Server in Visual Basic
+Writing and Compiling a Server in C#

 To implement our Printer interface, we must create a servant class.
-By convention, a servant class uses the name of its interface with an I-suffix, so our servant class is called PrinterI and placed into a source file Server.vb:
+By convention, a servant class uses the name of its interface with an I-suffix, so our servant class is called PrinterI and placed into a source file Server.cs:

-''' Visual Basic
+''' using System;

-Imports System

-Imports Demo

-Public Class PrinterI

-Inherits PrinterDisp

-Public Overloads Overrides Sub printString(

-ByVal s As String,

-ByVal current As Ice.Current)

-Console.WriteLine(s)

-End Sub
+public class PrinterI : Demo.PrinterDisp

+{

+public override void printString(string s, Ice.Current current)

+{

+Console.WriteLine(s);

+}

+}

-End Class '''
+'''

-The PrinterI class inherits from a base class called PrinterDisp, which is generated by the slice2cs compiler.
+The PrinterI class inherits from a base class called PrinterDisp\, which is generated by the slice2cs compiler.
 The base class is abstract and contains a printString method that accepts a string for the printer to print and a parameter of type Ice.Current.
 (For now we will ignore the Ice.Current parameter.)
 Our implementation of the printString method simply writes its argument to the terminal.

-The remainder of the server code follows in Server.vb and is shown in full here:
+The remainder of the server code follows in Server.cs and is shown in full here: